Blueshoe/website/content/blog/vuejs-error-tracking-with-sentry.md

 :::

 :::globalParagraph
-[Sentry](https://sentry.io/){.bs-link-blue} is simply a great piece of software we love to use in our everyday work and we want to share our learnings on using Sentry on Unikube’s VueJS based frontend with you.
+<a href="https://sentry.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Sentry</a> is simply a great piece of software we love to use in our everyday work and we want to share our learnings on using Sentry on Unikube’s VueJS based frontend with you.
 The code snippets are a bit simplified compared to the originals, however, they contain all necessary information.
 :::

 :::globalTitle{:size="lg" .mb-5}
 General information & dependencies
 :::
 :::globalParagraph
-Unikube’s [frontend](https://app.unikube.io/){.bs-link-blue} provides a UI to our many backend microservices.
-All our microservices are equipped with GraphQL interfaces which are then federated via [Apollo Federation](https://www.apollographql.com/docs/federation/){.bs-link-blue}.
+Unikube’s <a href="https://app.unikube.io/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">frontend</a> provides a UI to our many backend microservices.
+All our microservices are equipped with GraphQL interfaces which are then federated via <a href="https://www.apollographql.com/docs/federation/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Apollo Federation</a>.
 This gives us the convenience of consuming the whole (external) graph through one endpoint.
 The frontend itself is a monolithic single page application, built with TypeScript on top of VueJS and Vuetify.
-We have included internationalisation via [vue-i18n](https://kazupon.github.io/vue-i18n/){.bs-link-blue} and frontend permission management through [CASL](https://casl.js.org/v5/en/){.bs-link-blue}.
+We have included internationalisation via <a href="https://kazupon.github.io/vue-i18n/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">vue-i18n</a> and frontend permission management through <a href="https://casl.js.org/v5/en/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">CASL</a>.
 :::
 :::globalParagraph
 When it comes to error tracking we have included Sentry’s SDK, which already includes a beautiful integration for VueJS.